aigamstat/aigamstat.github.io/index.md

 ---
 # [Latest News](./news.html)

+## JSM 2023
+#### August 7, 2022
+Seven astrostatistics sessions will run during [JSM 2023](./jsm2023/index.html).
+If there are other items of interest to the AIG, please contact us to let us know.

 ## 2023 Student Paper Competition
 ### Submissions due by Monday, December 5, 2022 at 11:59pm EST